How to Get Help

 Legal Help

-We occasionally host walk-in clinics on Saturdays at our Vancouver office at 302-119 West Pender; all migrant workers are welcome to attend.
+We occasionally host walk-in clinics on Saturdays at our Vancouver office at 302-119 West Pender; all migrant workers who meet our eligibility criteria (see “Who We Can Help” section below) are welcome to attend.
 Our clinics are an opportunity for migrant workers to simply show up to our office and see a staff lawyer to get legal advice in the areas of employment and immigration.

-If you’re interested in coming to the legal clinic, please bring :
+If you’re interested in coming to the legal clinic, please submit your Intake Form – Legal Clinic or email us at info@mwcbc.ca and send us :

 • Your passport and work permit